IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 (TODO: This can point to the new ISOC-IETF Relationship doc in process w/Gonzalo (to be published soon in -00).)

-## Community Consensus and Grant of Authority

-The IETF is a consensus-based group, and authority to act on behalf of the community requires a high degree of consensus and the continued consent of the community.
-After a careful process of deliberation, a broad-based community consensus emerged to house the IETF Administrative Support Activity, version 2 (IASA2) within the Internet Society.
-This document reflects that consensus.

-##  Termination and Change

-Any change to this agreement shall require a similar level of community consensus and deliberation and shall be reflected by a subsequent Best Current Practice (BCP) document.

 ## Relationship of the LLC Board to Existing IETF Leadership

 The LLC Board is directly accountable to the IETF community for the